Reggie (wrestler)

-Sidney Iking Bateman (born March 13, 1993) is an American professional wrestler and former acrobat currently signed to Game Changer Wrestling (GCW) under the ring name Sidney Akeem.
+Sidney Iking Bateman (born March 13, 1993) is an American professional wrestler and former acrobat.
+He performs on the independent circuit under the ring names Sidney Akeem and the masked Soleil.
 He is best known for his time in WWE, where he worked with the ring names Reggie and Scrypts.

 Bateman signed with WWE in 2020 and began appearing on the SmackDown brand under the ring name Reginald Thomas, which was soon shortened to Reginald, a French sommelier.
 He later dropped the sommelier gimmick and his name was changed to Reggie.
 While on WWE's main roster, he became a four-time WWE 24/7 Champion—his 112-day first reign was the longest reign for the now-defunct title.
 After taking a hiatus in mid-2022, he returned in November under a mysterious gimmick of Scrypts in WWE's developmental brand NXT.

 Early life

 Sidney Iking Bateman was born one of eight siblings in Memphis, Tennessee, on March 13, 1993, but was raised in St. Louis, Missouri.
 He played football and basketball with circus as a side hobby, but gave those up when, at the age of 16, he joined a gang called the Crips from the 50 Hundred GST (Geraldine Street Thugs).
 During his junior year in high school, one of his friends was shot to death by a member of a rival gang, leading to Bateman to quit living a gang life and go back to focusing on his circus aspirations.